akshat26oct99/ML-and-Geospatial-Analysis-of-Natural-Disasters/README.md

 ## Contact

-For more information or to collaborate on similar projects, please reach out to [Your Name] at [Your Email].
+For more information or to collaborate on similar projects, please reach out to me at akshat.26oct99@gmail.com.

 ## License